 Quartz Mineral

-"Quartz mineral is the third most common mineral in the Earth (after ice and feldspar) and comes in many different versions."
+It is the third most common mineral on the Earth (after ice and feldspar) and comes in many different varieties.

 Rock Crystal